Calculated Fields in Looker Studio – How to Use Text Functions

 Essentially we’re using the REGEXP_REPLACE function to replace something (our parameters) with nothing (a blank string).

-This works in exactly the same way as above – we again use Data Studio’s REGEXP_REPLACE function to remove a string of text.
+This works in exactly the same way as above – we again use Looker Studio’s REGEXP_REPLACE function to remove a string of text.
 In the example below, we use this function to remove the subdirectory ‘category/’ from a URL string.

 REGEXP_REPLACE(Page, ‘category/’, ”)

-We can also use the REGEXP_REPLACE function in Data Studio to swap out one string of text for another.
+We can also use the REGEXP_REPLACE function in Looker Studio to swap out one string of text for another.
 It works exactly the same as the previous two examples above, except this time, we’re defining a replacement string in the third part of the function, rather than leaving it as a blank string.

 In the example below, we switch out ‘category/’ in our Page URL and replace it with ‘features/’